ffffffico/Whitepaper/whitepaper.md

 <h2>Community (EN & VN)</h2>

 We want to build a big loyal community with smart investors who want to be a part of our team, believe in our vision, help us review ICOs, and will definitely join the lending program.
-We will build the community in both English and Vietnamese.
-We will also open 2 Youtube channels in English and Vietnamese to introduce brand new ICOs.
+We will build the community in both English and Vietnamese and will also open 2 Youtube channels to introduce brand new ICOs.
 Once our community grows, we can get interview, deals and proofs (desktop wallet, block explorer, internal exchange) from lending ICOs, this means we can do better research to avoid scam, shitty projects.

 <h2>Repurchasing</h2>